tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 ### Entities

 Entities configuration consists of a list of entities.
 Every entity has an ID and a list of components.
 The ID consists of a global `namespace` and a `name` part.
 The namespace is prefixed to the name and together they form the ID.
 A component has a attribute `component` with the full ID and a variable list of component specific attributes.
 It's possible to define a entity in several files.
 The final entity will contain all components.
+If a prototype ID is set a lookup for an entity with this ID will be made.
+The components of the prototype entity will be first added and then the specific components of the new entity.
+There is no limit how many prototypes are in one hierarchie.
+They will all be resolved.

     entities:
         namespace: <string>

         entities:
             - name: <string>
+              prototype: <string representing an id, optional>
               components:
                 - component: <string representing an id>
                   ...